QUIT INDIA MOVEMENT DAY AUGUST 9

 4. British Response :- Massive crackdown, arrests, and violent repression.

-5. Outcome :- Though suppressed, it paved the way for India’s independence in 1947.
+5. Outcome :- Though suppressed, it paved the way for India’s independence in 1947. - Conclusion

 The Quit India Movement was a monumental chapter in the history of India’s independence struggle.
 It showcased the indomitable spirit of the Indian people and their unwavering commitment to freedom.
 Though it did not immediately result in independence, it was a critical step in the eventual end of British colonial rule in India.